47thommy/Employee-management/README.md

-Enterprise Application Development Projects
+# Enterprise Application Development Projects

-Overview
+Welcome to the repository for projects completed as part of the "Enterprise Application Development" course.
+This collection encompasses a range of projects, offering a hands-on experience in designing and implementing robust solutions for enterprise application development.

-This repository contains a collection of projects completed as part of the course "Enterprise Application Development".
-The projects cover various aspects of enterprise application development, providing hands-on experience in designing and implementing robust solutions.
+## Course Information

-ID and Section Information
+- **Name:** Thomas Wondwosen
-Course ID: UGR/1972/13
+- **ID:** UGR/1972/13
-Section: 1
+- **Section:** 1